adriandarian/spectra/website/examples/template.md

 # Epic Template

-A blank template to get started with md2jira.
+A blank template to get started with spectra.

 ## Copy & Customize